dtcenter/METexpress/README.md

 - [docker-compose](https://docs.docker.com/compose/) - you must have docker-compose version 1.25.4.
 - The build user should be in the [docker group](https://docs.docker.com/engine/install/linux-postinstall/) or you must be running docker in [Rootless mode](https://docs.docker.com/engine/security/rootless/) (curently unverified).
 - #### [METviewer](https://github.com/dtcenter/METviewer) DATABASE
 - METexpress depends upon a [METviewer](https://github.com/dtcenter/METviewer) database.
 This database has a specific schema and specific load tools.
-It is required that you have an installed METviewer and that you have write credentials to the METviewer database which you can provide in the METexpress setup and configuration.
+It is required that you have an installed METviewer and that you have read/write credentials to the METviewer database which you can provide for the METexpress setup and configuration.

 - #### [METADATA](https://github.com/dtcenter/METexpress/blob/master/scripts/matsMetaDataForApps/README_METADATA.md)
 - METexpress depends upon metadata that is derived from a